 The main theme of Kevin’s research has been to investigate the role of drug disposition in drug response, both pharmacological and toxicological, which led to him founding the MRC Centre for Drug Safety Science in 2009.
 His research interests span clinical pharmacology, basic pharmacology/toxicology and medicinal chemistry.
 A major focus of his present work is to investigate clinical, cellular, molecular and chemical mechanisms of adverse drug reactions in man in an integrated fashion, with the long-term goal to develop a rational approach to their prediction and prevention.
 Adverse drug reactions are a major complication of drug therapy which cause a great deal of patient morbidity and may also result in mortality.
 Drug toxicity is now considered a major cause of chemical toxicity in man.
 We have chosen to focus primarily on the fundamental mechanisms involved in those adverse drug reactions which occur in man but are not predictable from present preclinical evaluation.

 Ana’s primary focus is on pharmacogenetics and personalised health.
 She has been working on identification of genetic predisposing factors for adverse drug reactions including immune-mediated hypersensitivity, hepatotoxicity, agranulocytosis and statin-induced myotoxicity using high throughput genotyping and next generation whole genome (genomic DNA and mitochondrial DNA) and whole exome sequencing technologies.
 Ana has also worked on adverse reactions to drugs used in pregnancy and childbirth, where she integrated big data using multi-omic approaches and clinical data to identify biomarkers that may be utilized in clinical practice.
 Further research interests include implementation of genetic testing in the NHS, development of clinical decision support systems and tackling health inequalities.
+Ana is Professor of Pharmacology and Personalised Medicine.

 Dan’s research focuses on understanding the mechanisms of pathogenesis, and identifying prognostic biomarkers of the severe cutaneous adverse drug reactions (ADRS) Stevens-Johnson syndrome and toxic epidermal necrolysis.
 He has a particular interest in the development of novel in vitro models utilising induced pluripotent stem cells derived from ADR patient PBMCs for advancing our understanding of what predisposes certain individuals to drug-induced skin blistering reactions.
 Furthermore he has a long held interest and expertise in the study of pharmacogenomics of adverse drug reactions spanning a wide range of therapeutics and clinical disciplines.